Conservation Management Plans (CMPs) have proved to be valuable tools for developing informed management strategies for historic designed landscapes.

 - The Garden History Society, Planning and Conservation Advice Notes (PCAN): PCAN 13: Briefs for Historic Landscape Assessments and PCAN 14: Management Plans

-We are grateful to all those who have contributed to the list so far - landscape architects, other organisations, County Gardens Trust volunteers, individual gardens and local authorities, and for the advice and support of the Hestercombe Gardens Trust.
+We are grateful to all those who have contributed to the list so far - landscape architects, other organisations, County Gardens Trust volunteers, individual gardens and local authorities.